Vivobarefoot Primus Asana III Review: A Stylish Barefoot Sneaker With Some Question Marks

 So I have two sizes of the Primus Asana.

-46 EU (Brown): Feel quite narrow and can feel it squeeze my foot. .
+• 46 EU (Brown): Feel quite narrow and can feel it squeeze my foot.

-47 EU (White): Spot on.
+• 47 EU (White): Spot on.
 Fits like a glove.

 Not sure what Vivobarefoot are doing here, but I did compare both shoes (and both sizes) and the Asana does seem a little more narrow than the Primus Lite knit.
 Both shoes have the same Primus insole in my mind should have the same fit but doesn’t seem to be the case.
 So quite annoying!

+The Asana is narrower, so size up if you're unsure.
 Not the most scientific, but you'll see the difference between the sizes below.

 Upper: Breathable and Snug (in a Good Way)

-I think this is where the Primus Asana shines.
+This is where the Primus Asana shines.
 They’re not plush, but for some reason they are incredibly comfortable.
 At least for for my size EU 47 (when the shoe fits).

-The upper material seems to lightly cups youre foot and feels like a glove.
+The upper material seems to lightly cups your’e foot and feels like a glove.
 Nothing to complain about here.

 It has to be one of the most comfortable barefoot shoes to slip your feet into that I've ever tried.

 The knit upper is breathable and soft.
 In my mind the upper isn’t suitable for active wear but their website says so.
 Definitely for casual wear for me.
 The upper, especially on the 47s, is fraying slightly.
+For something that lasts longer, the Barebaric’s Zing outperforms it by a mile - check out my full review here

 Outsole: Good Grip, Thin Rubber

-The outsole on the Primus Asana has decent grip.
+From my experience, the outsole on the Primus Asana has decent grip.
 I’ve worn it in dry and slightly wet conditions and never felt unstable.

 Performance: Not Built for Intensity